maxwell3025/CS589-project/william/credit_approval_results.md

 ![Fold 10](./img/proj_credit_approval_adj_10.png)

+-->

 ### 4. Summary

-All KNN, random forest, and NN delived solid results:
+All KNN, random forest, and NN delivered solid results:

 ```
 KNN:  accuracy 0.8715 F1 0.8701
-RD:   accuracy 0.8575 F1 0.8537
+RF:   accuracy 0.8575 F1 0.8537
 NN:   accuracy 0.8808 F1 0.8806
 ```

-All accuracy > 0.85, all F1 > 0.85.
-The consistency boost our confidence in the results.
+All accuracy > 0.85, and all F1 > 0.85.
+The consistency boosts our confidence in the results.

-RF show remarkable resistance to noise, with stable and consistent high performance for $ntrees \ge 125$.
+RF shows remarkable resistance to noise, with stable and consistent high performance for `ntrees` $\ge 125$.

 NN is the top performer here.
-We know NN shines on large data set.
+We know NN shines on a large data set.
 But we only have 653 data samples here.
-This shows the power of NN and proper hyperparameter tunning.
+This shows the power of NN and proper hyperparameter tuning.

-KNN performers well here too.
-This might due to the clean data set in credit approval dataset, despite those data tends to be noisy.
+KNN performs well here too.
+This might be due to the clean data in the credit approval dataset, despite the data tending to be noisy.
 All features are more or less equally important.
-And, it has moderate demension.
+It also has a moderate dimension.
 This is where KNN shines.